 Earn money through RHI scheme

-Air-to-water pumps are eligible for the government’s Renewable Heat Incentive (RHI) Scheme which means you can earn money by generating your own energy.
+Air-to-water pumps are eligible for the government’s Renewable Heat Incentive (RHI) Scheme.
+This means you can earn money by heating your home with an air source heat pump.

 High energy efficiency